Human Services of Faribault & Martin Counties

-* Medical Assistance (MA) - Minnesota's Medicaid program that provides health care coverage to low-income children, families, pregnant women, adults without children, people 65 or older, people who are blind, and people with disabilities; apply online
+* Medical Assistance (MA) - Minnesota's Medicaid program that provides health care coverage to low-income children, families, pregnant women, adults without children apply online, people 65 or older apply online, people who are blind or people with disabilities apply online

 * Medical Assistance - TEFRA Option for Children with Disabilities - An insurance option for children with disabilities who live with their parent(s), need a high level of care, and whose parents have too much income for their child to qualify for MA